rainbowdashlabs/sql-java/docs/03/query_planer/postgres.md

 ## Analyze

 Postgres has an additional keyword, which is `ANALYZE`.
-This keyword will exdcute the query and show the differences between the estimates of `EXPLAIN` and the actual runtime of the query.
+This keyword will execute the query and show the differences between the estimates of `EXPLAIN` and the actual runtime of the query.
 It also provides some other additional information.